The Statistical Mechanics of Indistinguishable Energy States and the Glass Transition: The glass transition

 In the continuum limit the total number of states is $\mathcal{N} = \int \rho(\epsilon) d\epsilon$, and therefore the discretized entropy of Equation (\ref{equ:disentropy}) is replaced by the following continuous entropy,

-To evaluate this near a finite $T_K$, we exploit the pseudo-Fermi surface of the high energy occupied states of the double-exponential at $\epsilon = \mu$ and $y=1$.
-Consequently, equation (\ref{equ:sfunc}) can be split into two distinct thermodynamic regimes that compete with one another.
+To evaluate this near a finite $T_K$, we exploit the pseudo-Fermi surface of the high energy occupied states at $\epsilon = \mu$ and $y=1$.
+Consequently, equation (\ref{equ:sfunc}) can be split into two distinct thermodynamic regimes that compete with one another, namely the transition occurs when the $\text{Ei}(y)$ term is completely eclipsed by the negative $ e^y \ln y$ term.
 The high energy contributions, $\epsilon > \mu$ and $y(\epsilon) \to 0$, are given by the expression,

-where $\gamma \approx 0.577$ is the Euler-Mascheroni constant\cite{weisstein2002crc}.
 The saturation of $n_j \to 1$ acts like a surjective constraint, forcing a minimum occupancy across the entire spectrum and acting as a reservoir of positive structural entropy.
 On the other hand, the low energy states, $\epsilon < \mu$ and $y(\epsilon) \gg 1$, yield the negative entropy contribution,